 Note: VKC for the KX II-101 uses an icon set that differs from the icon set used in VKC for other Dominion KX products.
-See VKC Toolbar for the KX II-101 (on page 6) for additional information.
+See VKC Toolbar for the KX II-101 for additional information.

 Setting CIM Keyboard/Mouse Options